wizards-of-lua/wizards-of-lua/docs/_modules/Block.md

 ---
+name: Block
 subtitle: All There is to Know About a Block
-name: Block
+type: class
 layout: module
 properties:
   - name: name